 We report the possible disintegration of comet C/2019 Y4 (ATLAS), revealed by the public monitoring program carried out by the 0.6-m Ningbo Education Xinjiang Telescope (NEXT).
 Images taken on UT 2020 April 5.6-5.9 showed an elongated pseudo-nucleus measuring about 3 arcsec in length and aligned with the axis of the tail, a morphology consistent with a sudden decline or cessation of dust production, as would be expected from a major disruption of the [comet’s] nucleus.

 Does this mean the end of Comet C/2019 Y4 (ATLAS)?
-Not necessarily.
-Time and time again, comets have shown themselves to be erratic and unpredictable.
+Probably.
+However, time and time again, comets have shown themselves to be erratic and unpredictable.
 In case Comet ATLAS does remain visible – and in one piece – EarthSky shares some charts below to help you find the celestial visitor.

 Original article is below.
-Be aware that, if the comet has faded, all bets are off for brightness predictions.
+Be aware that, if the comet has faded – as now appears likely – all bets are off for brightness predictions.

 A recently discovered comet is getting the attention of astronomers and sky enthusiasts as it’s become brighter than expected in the last few days.
 Astronomers using the ATLAS (Asteroid Terrestrial-impact Last Alert System) in Hawaii discovered Comet C/2019 Y4 (ATLAS) on December 28, 2019.
 As of mid-late March, it shines at about the brightness of an 8th-magnitude star – not visible to the eye yet – but within reach of medium-sized telescopes in dark skies.
 The comet is currently crossing Mars’ orbit and is approaching the inner solar system.
 As it gets closer to us, it’ll get brighter still.
 You’ll find charts for observers at the bottom of this post.